 How to Protect Yourself

 Getting vaccinated is your best bet.
 Reports suggest two doses of the Pfizer-BioNTech vaccine provides 79% protection against delta variant infection.
-It seems to be 88% effective against symptoms if infected.
+It seems to be 96% effective against hospitalization if infected.

 Two doses of the AstraZeneca vaccine are 92% successful in stopping hospitalization due to the delta variant.
 And no deaths have been reported among those vaccinated.